The Black Skin Canvas: African Tribal Art, Polynesian Tattoos, and Value$

 That $100,000 chain you bought?
 It can be stolen.
 That BMW?
 It depreciates the moment you drive it off the lot.
 That European designer bag?
 It’s inspired by African patterns you could have worn authentically on your body.

 But your skin?
 Your Black skin canvas survived the Middle Passage.
 It’s the parchment that endured slavery, Jim Crow, mass incarceration, and American systemic racism.
-It’s the surface that birthed Blues, Jazz, Rock & Roll (yes, Elvis’s moves came from Black American ), Hip-Hop, R&B, and reggae, Graffiti,
+It’s the surface that birthed Blues, Jazz, Rock & Roll, Hip-Hop, R&B, and reggae.

 After 300 years of being told your Black skin was worthless, investing in cheap tattoos is a form of self-devaluation.
 But choosing premium, authentic African tribal art?
 That’s reparations on a personal level.
-Grateful for your African ancestor wisdom.
+It’s a way to honor your African ancestral wisdom.

 Bridging African Heritage and the Pacific Islanders